morteza/cog.onto.ir/README.md

-# Cognitive Science Papers We Love
+# Cognitive Science Papers We Like
 Cognitive Science Papers We Like, inspired by *Papers We Love* Projects lists insersting papers and publications in Cognitive Science fields.
 It is currently available at [cog.onto.ir](http://cog.onto.ir).

 # License